 I can’t bring up gifts without mentioning Spiritual Gifts.
 This can be a divisive subject.
 I think it’s important we always return to the scripture when understanding what these are and how to use them.
 In DA Carson’s “Showing the Spirit: A Theological Exposition of 1 Corinthians 12-14” he explains the greek translation to be several versions of the word charisma.
 The best translation is “gift of grace”.
 Paul writes that different people will receive different gifts, but all for building up the body of the church.
 He also warns us of the misuse of these gifts.

 So is my musical ability a spiritual gift?
-It is something I use for the building of the up of the body.
+It is something I use for the building up of the body.
 It is something I consider God given, and yet have also had to develop.
 It is not mentioned in the Bible as being a spiritual gift, but I do know the Spirit takes part in my talent.

-Whether or not it is craft or gift, I always have to question who I am using it for.
+Whether or not it is a craft or a gift, I always have to question who I am using it for.
 I can’t help but seek glory.
 One or two times a week I fantasize about about playing in front of people, and they falling in awe of my amazing skill and creativity.
-If not that if imagine everyone realizing how much more talented I am as a worship leader than anyone else.
+If not that I imagine everyone realizing how much more talented I am as a worship leader than anyone else.
 God has a way of bringing me back down to earth whether I want to or not.

 I’ve been part of a church that tried so hard for supernatural spiritual gifts.
 We wanted to see people speaking in tongues and translating.
 We wanted to see supernatural healing while ignoring professional medical diagnosis.
 We wanted to see new prophetic words and dreams, not just of encouragement or instruction, but clear visions of the future.
 This pursuit lead to a lot of people getting hurt.
 Some people used false prophecies to raise themselves above others.
 People were lied about and excommunicated for no reason.
 Untruths were spread from the pulpit.
 Scripture was taken out of context and used for our own selfish pursuits.
 The worship services became very chaotic and un-orderly.
 It was the complete opposite of Paul’s instructions in 1 Corinthians 14.

 I don’t want to question anyone’s motives in that situation.
 I know mine were at best ignorant and at worst twisted.
 I wanted to display some sort of gifting so that I knew, and people knew God had something special in store for me.
 I wanted people to recognize I had a special calling.
 As a church we wanted that too.
 When I think about what would have happened if we had started displaying these gifts.
-I can’t imagine us not lifting ourselves above all the other churches, I can’t imagine being able to get out of the way and give glory to God alone.
+I can’t imagine us not lifting ourselves above all other churches, I can’t imagine being able to get out of the way and give glory to God alone.
 Always ask yourself when desiring spiritual gifts, “who will I be glorifying with this.”
 There is nothing wrong with desiring God to use our lives to work in miraculous ways, but sometimes the gift we need most is humility.

 The Gift of Grace